tom-f-oconnell/firepick-delta/README.md

 ### FlyPick Delta Hardware/Mechanical Repo

 Adapting the open pick-and-place machine "FirePick Delta" to be able handle fruit flies for research purposes.
 The 2015 publication [Dexterous robotic manipulation of alert adult Drosophila for high-content experimentation](http://dx.doi.org/10.1038/nmeth.3410), by Savall et al. is a source of much inspiration for this project.
-My goals for this project are to make a robot with similar functionality, but at a fraction of the cost, and with complete design files available for easy and reproducible manufacture.
+My goals are to make a robot with similar functionality, but at a fraction of the cost, and with complete design files available for easy and reproducible manufacture.

 #### Summary / Context